Two-mode Squeezing in Floquet Engineered Power-law Interacting Spin Models: Supplementary Information

 \section{Supplementary Information}

-The supplementary information contains additional details on the comparison of the dTWA simulations to exact numerics for infinite range ($\alpha=0$) interactions, extended results on the behaviour of the collective layer spins for all interaction ranges, a comparison of the two-mode squeezing predictions with the spin dynamics for squeezed and anti-squeezed quadratures, and the behaviour of the achievable spin squeezing for finite lattice filling fractions, as well as references XXX-YYY.
+The supplementary information contains additional details on the comparison of the dTWA simulations to exact numerics for finite and infinite-range ($\alpha=0$) interactions, convergence of the Floquet dynamics to the dynamics under the effective Hamiltonian, extended results on the behaviour of the collective layer spins for all interaction ranges, a comparison of the two-mode squeezing predictions with the spin dynamics for squeezed and anti-squeezed quadratures and for the sensitivity, and the dynamics for finite lattice filling fractions.